lennartj/nazgul_tools/codestyle/src/site/markdown/setup/eclipse.md

-# Setting up Eclipse Juno for use with the Nazgul Framework Codestyle
+# Setting up Eclipse Kepler for use with the Nazgul Framework Codestyle

 To be described.